About the Editors

 Webmaster

-is the Associate Director of INSPIRE, Anglia Ruskin University's Learning and Teaching Centre, Cambridge and Chelmsford and leads in flexible and distributed learning.
-His main activities are in policy issues around flexible and distributed learning, staff development and projects.
-His current research interests lie in the field of learning and teaching with particular focus on learning technology.
+is Associate Professor and Academic Lead: Distance and Online Learning in Anglia Learning & Teaching, Anglia Ruskin University's Learning and Teaching Unit, UK.
+His main activities are in policy issues around technology-enhanced, online and distance learning, staff development and projects.
+His current research interests lie in the field of learning and teaching with particular focus on learning technology and distance learning.

 Cristina Blanca Sancho

-currently works as Strategic Marketing Manager at Proquest UK.
-She has a MA in Scientific and Technical Translation from the University of Granada, and a BA Honours in English and German from Anglia Ruskin University - Cambridge.
-She has particular interests in the development of new tools for academic libraries and in computer-aided translation.
+currently works as Senior Product Manager at ProQuest.
+She has an MA in Scientific and Technical Translation from the University of Granada, and a BA Honours in English and German from Anglia Ruskin University - Cambridge.
+She has particular interests in the development of new research tools for academic libraries.

 Cristina Blanca Sancho